Nursing Care Plan and Nursing Diagnosis for Mental Retardation

 Causes of intellectual disability are numerous, and specific causes may be unknown in many cases.

-Failure to adapt normally and grow intellectually may become apparent early in life or, in the case of mild intellectual disability, may not become recognizable until school age or later.
+Failure to adapt normally and grow intellectually may become apparent early in life or, in the case of mild Mental Retardation (Intellectual Disability), may not become recognizable until school age or later.
 An assessment of age-appropriate adaptive behaviors can be made by using developmental screening tests.
 The failure to achieve developmental milestones is suggestive of intellectual deficits.

-A family may suspect intellectual disability if motor skills, language skills, and other cognitive skills do not seem to be developing in a child or are developing far more slowly than among the child's peers.
+A family may suspect Mental Retardation (Intellectual Disability) if motor skills, language skills, and other cognitive skills do not seem to be developing in a child or are developing far more slowly than among the child’s peers.

-The degree of impairment from intellectual disability ranges widely, from mild to profound.
+The degree of impairment from Mental Retardation (Intellectual Disability) ranges widely, from mild to profound.
 Less emphasis is now placed on degree of intellectual disability and more on the amount of intervention and care required for daily life.

-Causes of intellectual disability can be roughly broken down into several categories:
+Causes of Mental Retardation (Intellectual Disability) can be roughly broken down into several categories:

 • Trauma (prenatal and postnatal), such as oxygen deprivation before, during or after birth